-Golden Axe is a hack n' slash video game initially developed by Sega in 1989 for the arcades and their 16bits console, the Megadrive.
-A year later, in 1990, a Golden Axe port hit the 16bits home computers Amiga (OCS) and Atari ST.
+Golden Axe is a slash 'em up video game initially developed by Sega in 1989 for the arcades and the 16bit console Sega Mega Drive.
+A year later, a Golden Axe port hit the 16bit home computers Amiga (OCS) and Atari ST.

 STORY / GAMEPLAY You travel through the fictional world of Yuria, to find Death Adder.
 Death Adder is a warrior who kidnapped the King and the Princess of the land and found the great Golden Axe.
 He threatens to kill everyone if they don't accept him as a ruler.
 You can fight through Yuria, facing multiple enemies by choosing one of the three available characters: Gilius the Thunderhead, is a dwarf who lost his brother by Adder's soldiers and he wields a battle axe.
 Ax Battler is a Barbarian with a strong two-handed sword seeking to avenge his mother's assassination.
 Tyris Flare is a beautiful but cruel amazon, who can slash everyone in her path with her long-sword.
 Her parents were killed by Adder's soldiers as well.
 Apart from each characters main weapons, you can use magic by gathering energy bags from other dwarfs that show up in the game after completing a level and resting on a campfire.
 The game is absolutely gorgeous, entertaining and fun, especially when played in 2-players mode.
 You slash and blast foes around, you avoid traps or even ride dragons that spit fire and crash your enemies with their tails.
 Death Adder's army varies from simple warriors to armed skeletons and other "nice" creatures.
 Golden Axe is pure fun and looks fantastic even today!